 Winterizing Your Electric Fence

 A “hot/ground” system is installed by running parallel wires on the fence.
 1 wire is electrified or “hot”, and the other wire is connected to the ground terminal.
 If an animal contacts both the hot and ground wires simultaneously, the animal gets a shock.
-The ground wire transmits the electricity back to the fencer rather than relying on the soil alone to conduct the electricity.
+The ground wire transmits the electricity back to the fence rather than relying on the soil alone to conduct the electricity.
 This type of system is also used in rocky or arid soil regions where subsoil moisture is scarce.
-It is the best way to build an electric fence in the desert or in rocky soil.
+It is the best way to build an electric fence in the desert or rocky soil.